nicolasduminil/50-shades-of-rest/async-clients/README.md

            ex.getMessage()));
       }
     }
+<p style="text-align: center;">Listing 3.4: Using the Java 8 non-blocking client to asynchronously invoke endpoints</p>

 If we didn't need to use the `async()` method in the previous example, here we do as, otherwise, we cannot pass a `Callback` instance to our `get()` method.